-Why isn’t it enough to report the photo from the PimEyes search results?
+Why isn’t it enough to report the result from the PimEyes search results?

-You probably have checked your photos in the PimEyes search engine and found those which should be removed.
+You probably have checked your results in the PimEyes search engine and found those which should be removed.
 It is your right to report them as abuse.
-We remove a particular photo from the PimEyes’ search results for free.
-But, as you’ve found out from the previous part of this article, a removed image will continue to be on someone else’s server (external website).
+We remove a particular result from the PimEyes’ search results for free.
+But, as you’ve found out from the previous part of this article, an image from the removed result will continue to be on someone else’s server (external website).
 This website is independent of us, so we can’t delete it.
 If you want to remove that photo, you have to contact the website’s owner and invoke your rights.

 Can you erase your photos from the Internet on your own?

 Yes, it is possible.
-You have to do everything that we perform on your behalf with the PROtect package: find the website’s owner (name, address, contact email), draft legal documents (demanding to respect your rights to privacy), and send them to the website’s owner.
-In this article, we have described a possible scenario of your actions and problems that may arise when trying to delete your photo from an external server.
+You have to do everything that we perform on your behalf with the PROtect plan: find the website’s owner (name, address, contact email), draft legal documents (demanding to respect your rights to privacy), and send them to the website’s owner.
+In this article about leaked photos, we have described a possible scenario of your actions and problems that may arise when trying to delete your photo from an external server.

 If you want to save time and energy, try out PimEyes’ PROtect.
 Upload your photo, find out where images with your face appear online, and hire us to complete the formalities necessary to remove those images from the Internet, all part of a monthly subscription.